Digital Marketing Categories.

 Like any other Design and Web Tools, there are a lot of CRO tools to choose from.
 Let’s look at three of them:

-- Google Analytics: Is the most popular web analytics tool around.
-It is installed in over 29 million websites and is free to use.
+1. Google Analytics: This is the most popular web analytics tool around.
+It is installed on over 29 million websites and is free to use.
 However, if your website exceeds more than 10 million hits per month, you can upgrade to Google Analytics 360 if you need to record more data.

-Google Analytics is helpful in tracking patterns, traffic sources, and goal conversion rates in real-time.
+Google Analytics helps track patterns, traffic sources, and goal conversion rates in real time.
 Sessions and session durations can also be tracked to identify which pages have high bounce rates.

-Not only can it examine user flow, it can also measure key performance indicators (KPI) to measure conversion rates.
-One appeal of Adobe Analytics is its visually-appealing reports that are easy to understand.
+Not only can it examine user flow, but it can also measure key performance indicators (KPI) to measure conversion rates.
+One appeal of Adobe Analytics is its visually appealing reports that are easy to understand.

-- Hotjar: This behaviour analytics software helps you to measure and track user behaviour and feedback.
-It performs by providing real-time visual records of your visitors actions and behaviour on your site.
+3. Hotjar: This behaviour analytics software helps you to measure and track user behaviour and feedback.
+It performs by providing real-time visual records of your visitor’s actions and behaviour on your site.